 But how do you get your pins to go viral?

 I built this blog in September 2017.
-Once it was built, what usually happens when I intend to focus on something, happened.
-Life came along and my precious baby got put on the back burner.
-And when I finally freed up my time to start focusing on my blog again, it was like starting over.
+Once it was built, life came along and my precious baby got put on the back burner.
+When I finally freed up my time to start focusing on my blog again, it was like starting over.
 It stung like a bitch.

 So I started obsessing over my marketing.
 What I needed, was a way to ramp up my marketing, so as to get back the traffic that I lost while I was ‘preoccupied’.